 McGovern promised to end the Vietnam War.
 To grant amnesty to draft evaders.
 Cut defense spending by 37 percent.
 He proposed an Andrew Yang-like “demogrant” program to give $1,000 to every citizen.
 (McGovern offered $1,000 per year.
 Yang proposes $1,000 per month.
 Is there a more stark example of inflation?)

 We didn’t “feel the Bern” but we jumped on the McGovern train.
-Thousands of young people knocked on doors, travelled the country enrolling young voters.
+Thousands of young people knocked on doors, traveled the country enrolling young voters.
 A clever young guy named Bill Clinton dragged his girlfriend, Hillary, to run McGovern’s Texas operation.
 Simon & Garfunkel reunited to support him, together with Peter, Paul and Mary.

 It was a joyous children’s crusade.
 We fought against Nixon, the personification of everything wrong with America.
 We were the future, empowered by years of street marches.
 We’d fought the system and we thought we’d won.